Katsevich-Lab/sceptre/README.md

 `sceptre` is a method for single-cell CRISPR screen data analysis.
-`sceptre` tests for association between CRISPR perturbations and the expressions of genes. `sceptre` achieves state-of-the-art calibration and power by leveraging several theoretical advances in assumption-lean and computationally efficient differential expression analysis.
+`sceptre` tests for association between CRISPR perturbations and the expressions of genes and estimates the effect sizes of perturbations on changes in gene expression. `sceptre` achieves state-of-the-art calibration and power by leveraging several theoretical advances in assumption-lean and computationally efficient differential expression analysis.

 We pronounce `sceptre` as “scepter,” as in a large, decorated staff.
 But any pronunciation will do.